On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of single iron particle combustion simulations

 First, the effect of the new model by only considering the first oxidation stage up to $Z_\mathrm{O} = 0.5$ is investigated.
 The initial conditions are chosen such that the laser-ignited experiments performed by \cite{Ning2020} are mimicked.
 A cold gas of $T_{\mathrm{g,0}} = 300 \: \mathrm{K}$ at $1 \: \mathrm{atm}$ is considered.
 The temperature profiles are shifted such that the particle temperature equals $T_{\mathrm{p,0}} = 1500\: \mathrm{K}$ at $t = 0 \: \mathrm{ms}$ \citep{Ning2021}.

-Figure \ref{fig:Tvst_MD_Cont_dp50_XO21}a shows the comparison of the temperature profiles between the continuum model and the MD based Knudsen model for a $50$ \textmu m particle burning in $X_\mathrm{O_2} = 0.21$.
+Figure \ref{fig:Tvst_MD_Cont_dp50_XO21}a shows the comparison of the temperature profiles between the continuum model and the MD-based Knudsen model for a $50$\textmu m particle burning in $X_\mathrm{O_2} = 0.21$.
 The temperature \textit{vs}. time curve for the MD-informed Knudsen model changes significantly compared to the previously used continuum model.
 This difference can be explained by examining the $Z_\mathrm{O}$ value and heat transfer rates plotted in Figure \ref{fig:YQKnudsenCont}.
 In the continuum model, the maximum temperature was located at the position where $Z_\mathrm{O} = 0.5$ is reached.
 At that time, the available iron is completely oxidized, and therefore the heat release rate immediately drops to zero.
-With the MD based Knudsen model this behavior changes, and $Z_\mathrm{O} = 0.5$ is reached after the peak temperature.
-Since the rate of oxidation slows down, as the MAC decreases with an increasing oxidation stage, the rate of heat loss exceeds the rate of heat release upon reaching the maximum temperature of the particle.
+With the MD-based Knudsen model, this behavior changes and $Z_\mathrm{O} = 0.5$ is reached after the peak temperature.
+Since the rate of oxidation slows down, as the MAC decreases with an increasing oxidation stage, the rate of heat loss exceeds the rate of heat release upon reaching the maximum temperature of the particle, while the particle is not yet oxidized to $Z_\mathrm{O} = 0.5$.

-With the continuum model, it was discussed that the particle burns in a regime limited by the external diffusion of oxygen up to the maximum temperature.
+With the continuum model, it was discussed that the particle burns in a regime limited by the external diffusion of oxygen prior to the maximum temperature.
 One can derive a normalized Damköhler number $\mathrm{Da^*}$.
 If $\mathrm{Da^*}$ is close to zero, the particle burns in a kinetic- (or chemical-) absorption-limited regime, and if it is close to unity, the particle burns in an external-diffusion-limited regime.
 Figure \ref{fig:Tvst_MD_Cont_dp50_XO21}b shows the normalized Damköhler number for the same configuration.
 The normalized Damköhler number of the continuum model is determined according to the definition of \cite{Hazenberg2020}.
 For the Knudsen + MD model, the normalized Damköhler number is defined as

 where $\alpha_\mathrm{m} X_\mathrm{O_2,\delta}$ denotes the molar fraction of oxygen at the particle surface $X_\mathrm{O_2,p}$.
-As discussed before, with the continuum model the particle burns purely in an external-diffusion-limited regime up to the maximum temperature.
+As discussed before, with the continuum model the particle burns completely in an external-diffusion-limited regime prior to the maximum temperature.
 This behavior changes in the MD-informed Knudsen model: Due to the decreasing MAC value with an increasing oxidation stage, the particle burns in an intermediate regime.